Anniversary sundialsPrevious Next

 The anniversary sundial also shows some of the many ways a David Harber piece can be personalized.

-The engraving on the base and reflected in the globe won a competition amongst women students at the College for an inscription which captured the spirit of the anniversary sundial.
+The engraving on the base and reflected in the globe is the winning caption in a competition amongst women students at the College for an inscription which captured the spirit of the anniversary sundial.

 The base also bears the words: For all women at Balliol: past present and future – to denote that all woman involved at Balliol are part of the celebration, and not only students and academics.Download Exterior brochureScroll for more